kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 ### Task 3 – Submit a Help Request to Microsoft Support

-If an organization runs into a situation in Microsoft 365 where it needs assistance with a problem, it must submit a service request to the Microsoft Support team.
-As part of Adatum's pilot project, Holly Dickson and Patti Fernandez (Adatum's Service Support Administrator) have decided to submit a test request that does not require a call back.
-They are performing this task to become familiar with the service request process.

 1. On LON-CL1, in the **Microsoft 365 admin center** tab of your Edge browser, select **Support** in the navigation pane, and then select **View service requests**.